DavideAlidosi/May9/ReadMe.txt

-May9 Pro 1.2.8 - A new user experience for Autodesk Maya 2017
+May9 Pro 1.3.0 - A new user experience for Autodesk Maya 2017

 Release Note:
+- 1.3.0 will be the last Maya 2017 release of May9 Pro
-- Tested and develop on Maya 2017 Update 3 and MtoA 2.0.0
+- Tested and develop on Maya 2017 Update 4 and MtoA 2.0.0
 - May9 Workspaces do non autosave, this fix some minor bug on Maya 2017 UI but need manually save the workspace changes